 In addition, music groups often perform around the Washington, D.C., area at prominent venues such as the Kennedy Center and D.A.R.
 Constitution Hall, and score top marks at competitions, such as the Music in the Parks festival in Hershey Park, Pennsylvania.

 If you wish to pursue a performing arts track, you may also take our theatrical arts class, open to a limited number of students in Grade 6 and Forms I and II.
 This class teaches on-stage acting, as well as behind-the-scenes skills such as lighting, sound and set design — and students perform for the entire Middle School at various times throughout the year.

-Even if you are not enrolled in the theatrical arts class, you can participate in one or both of the Middle School’s annual plays done in conjunction with our sister school, Holton-Arms.
-Recent productions include the Disney musicals High School Musical Jr., The Lion King Jr., as well as Charles Dickens's Oliver Twist and Shakespeare’s A Midsummer Night’s Dream and #SCREEN/PLAY, a trio of short comedic plays about life in the digital age.
+Even if you are not enrolled in the theatrical arts class, you can participate in one or both of the Middle School’s annual plays produced in conjunction with our sister school, Holton-Arms.
+Recent productions include the Disney musicals High School Musical Jr., The Lion King Jr., as well as Charles Dickens's Oliver Twist and Shakespeare’s A Midsummer Night’s Dream.